Practitioners

 In 2010, Marco traveled to Haiti to assist in providing much needed medical care following the earthquake that devastated that entire region.
 Working closely with Dr. Bob Gailey and the Project Medi Share team, numerous prosthetic devices were fit and fabricated in 9 days while staying in a tent near the Port-au-Prince Airport.
 It was a lesson learned in what can be done with limited resources.

-Marco is the current President of the North Carolina Chapter of the American Academy of Prosthetists & Orthotists, a member of the American Academy of Orthotists and Prosthetists, certified by the American Board for Certification in Orthotics and Prosthetics, past member of the International Society of Orthotists and Prosthetists and a retired Licensed Prosthetist and Orthotist from the State of Florida.
+Marco is the past President of the North Carolina Chapter of the American Academy of Prosthetists & Orthotists, a member of the American Academy of Orthotists and Prosthetists, certified by the American Board for Certification in Orthotics and Prosthetics, past member of the International Society of Orthotists and Prosthetists, and a retired Licensed Prosthetist and Orthotist from the State of Florida.

 Zoe Butler, CPO